-Currently there are 83 homes for sale and 12 vacant land parcels for sale in 34683
+Currently there are 93 homes for sale, 19 condos and apartments for sale and 15 vacant land parcels for sale in 34683

 Palm Harbor, Florida

 Palm Harbor is an unincorporated community and a census-designated place in the northern section of Pinellas County, Florida.
 The city is located north of downtown St. Petersburg and northwest of Tampa on the Gulf Coast of Florida.
 It has the cities of Dunedin and Clearwater to the south, Ozona to the west, and Oldsmar to the east.